 - HIS 113 Survey of Western Civilization I. A survey of political, economic, social, religious, intellectual, and aesthetic elements in the background of present-day Western civilizations from the beginning of historic times through the Renaissance and Reformation.
-Students with Social Studies ACT of 23 or above may elect honors section. - HIS 123 Survey of Western Civilization II.
+Students with Social Studies ACT of 23 or above may elect honors section.
+Fall. - HIS 123 Survey of Western Civilization II.
 A survey of the rise of modern nations, the Enlightenment, the era of revolution, the emergence of the modern world, the emerging nationalism, the import of democratic and totalitarian idealogies, and the present world.
-Winter. - HIS 203 American History Survey.
+Winter. - American History Survey.
 A one semester survey of American history.
 Must be taken with HIS 123 to satisfy A.A. requirements.
-Combination recommended for students seeking teacher certification.
+This combination recommended for students seeking teacher certification.
 May not be taken for credit after a student completes either HIS 213 or 223.
 Fall.

 - HIS 213 United States to 1877.
 A survey of American history from colonization through Reconstruction.
 Emphasis on the European heritage, political, economic, and social conditions during the colonial period, the American Revolution, emergence of democracy, westward expansion, rise of sectionalism, and the Civil War.
 Fall. - HIS 223 United States, 1877 to Present.
 Post-Civil War political, economical, social, and diplomatic developments; the emergence of the United States as a leading industrial power; and the rise to world leadership.
 Winter. - HIS 212 Hebrew History I. History of ancient Israel from the creation to the fall of the Judean monarchy as revealed in Genesis through II Chronicles.
 Same as BIB 212.
 Fall. - HIS 222 Hebrew History II.
 Poetic and prophetic literature as revealed in the books of Ezra through Malachi.
 Special attention given to the historical setting of each book.
 Same as BIB 222.
 Winter. - HIS 242 Current History.
 A study of national and international current events promoting responsible citizenship in one's own country and the world.
 Emphasis on background and interpretation of current affairs.
 The student employs periodicals and newspapers, making class reports upon findings.
 On Demand. - HIS 313 Survey of Church History I. Church history from the close of the apostolic age through medieval Catholicism and the Protestant Reformation.
 Prerequisites: HIS 113, 123.
 Same as BIB 3713.
-Alternate years, Fall 1984. - HIS 323 Survey of Church History II.
+Alternate years, Fall 1986. - HIS 323 Survey of Church History II.
 Post-Reformation church history, with special emphasis on the Restoration Movement in America.
 Prerequisites: HIS 113, 123.
 Same as BIB 3723.
-Alternate years, Winter 1985. - HIS 333 Honors Seminar in Modern American and World History.
-A study of American foreign policy with emphasis on the international relations between the United States and other countries during the modern age.
+Alternate years, Winter 1987. - HIS 333 Honors Seminar in Modern American History.
+A study of American history and policies.
+Emphasis given to the impact of those policies upon the modern world.
+Designed for honors students and for transfer into education programs.
 Prerequisite: Social Studies ACT of 23 or above.
 Winter. - HIS 343 Development of Western Philosophy.
 Western thought from ancient to modern times.
 Prerequisite: HIS 113, 123.
 Same as PHI 343.
 On Demand.